1st October 2019

 What is 'stammering pride'?

-Co-editors Sam Simpson and Patrick Campbell welcomed us and showed a video of the late Mike Oliver introducing the ‘social model of disability’, the concept at the heart of their new book.
+At the event organised to launch the new book 'Stammering Pride & Prejudice: Difference Not Defect', co-editors Sam Simpson and Patrick Campbell welcomed the audience and showed a video of the late Mike Oliver introducing his 'social model of disability', the concept at the heart of their new book.
 Mike was confined to a wheelchair after an accident in his teens and when later starting university, he found campus life inaccessible.
 Mike initially saw it as his responsibility to get up stairs and through closed doors but then started to realise it was the university that should be making things more accessible for him.

 From this, he devised the 'social model of disability'.
+The social model is the view that people are impaired or disabled not by their physical conditions, but by an intolerant society that excludes and discriminates against them.
 Seeing disability as a human rights issue rather than a medical one, it aims to remove barriers that restrict life choices for people with disabilities.
-“Our impairments don’t disable us; society does,” he said.
-(Watch Mike's video here.)
+(Watch Mike's video.)

 Relating it to stammering, Patrick described his shame growing up, which he decided was shaped by society’s prejudice towards his stammer.
-The problem, he asserted, isn’t with us: stammering shouldn’t be something that we should ‘fix’ — society should change its attitude towards it.
-Working at the BSA, I’ve seen this concept of ’Stammering Pride’ grow, with more and more people on social media talking about feeling more emboldened to challenge this prejudice.
+The problem, he asserted, isn’t with us: stammering shouldn’t be something that we should 'fix' — society should change its attitude towards it.
+This concept of 'Stammering Pride' had been growing, with more and more people on social media talking about feeling more emboldened to challenge this prejudice.

 Networks and Ed Balls Q&A